iphousehq/sugar/readme.md

 We started this project internally to centralise the code we kept re-using from project to project.
 If the bits we add have a dependency we try to put it in its own project / DLL (e.g. Sugar.Http depending on System.Net.Http).

-### Command
+### Sugar.Command

-Check the `Sugar.Command` namespace out if you're thinking need to create a command line tool.
+Check the `Sugar.Command` project out if you're thinking need to create a command line tool.
 It will help you define different commands and then execute a given command.

 ```csharp